 - Will you have special sales or offers at certain times of the year?

 - Promotional strategy.
-General approach to sales such as radio and television ads, teleseminars, trade shows, social media, email campaigns, and networking.
+The general approach to sales such as radio and television ads, teleseminars, trade shows, social media, email campaigns, and networking.

 - Distribution.
 Delineate your high-level strategy for getting products and services to the customer.
 Will they buy online or in a retail shop?
 Will customers be able to purchase at special venues/events or at face-to-face meetings?
 If shipping is needed, how will that be done economically?